Fighting For A Fair Outcome

 In Florida, courts start with the premise that assets and debts should be equitably distributed, which means that they are divided fairly.
 In some cases, this means a 50-50 split, but this is not always the case.

 Our knowledgeable divorce attorney at the Florida firm of Norris Law has your best interests in mind and can ease the challenge of dividing assets.
-With nearly 14 years of family law experience, attorney Norris will explain how the process works and make the legal language easy to understand, so that you can make informed decisions about your future.
+With more than 15 years of family law experience, attorney Norris will explain how the process works and make the legal language easy to understand, so that you can make informed decisions about your future.

 Importantly, the only assets subject to distribution in a divorce are marital assets, which is typically property acquired during the marriage.
 An example of nonmartial property is an inheritance received by one spouse prior to the marriage.
 The classification of property as either marital or nonmarital plays a big role in how the assets will be divided.